 The main reason to get this stove is if you want to take advantage of the JetLink port and attach other burners.
 But be forewarned that this won't be a cheap undertaking.
 You'll need the JetLink Accessory Hose to connect another stove and a second Eureka stove.
 The Satellite Burner to attach your Jetboil is one more expense and doesn't include the JetBoil itself.
 So while the expandability of this stove is fun and innovative, there are plenty of ways to have lots of burners and options without dropping anywhere near this much money.

 Some of our top contenders getting ready for a breakfast cook-off.

-The Eureka Spire LX was clever due to it having the capability to attach other Eureka stoves or a JetBoil and run it all off the same fuel source.
+The Eureka Spire LX is clever due to it having the capability to attach other stoves or a JetBoil and run it all off the same fuel source.
 While this is innovative, the Eureka products and accessories are expensive, so be sure this setup is something you want before you invest.
 The Spire LX by itself offers only 10,000 BTUs per burner despite its high price tag.
 It is also a couple of inches narrower than some of the more powerful stoves we tested that are cheaper.
 All-in-all, it is a fine stove with a sturdy design and good wind resistance, but for the price, you can get more.